tristanseifert/68komputer-hw/cpu-68000/logic/README.md

 # CPU Board Logic Equations
 Here are the GAL logic equations for the CPU board.
-Filenames map to component names in the rev1 board/schematic as follows:
+Filenames map to component names in the rev 2 board/schematic as follows:

-- U101: glue.pld
 - U102: addr_decode.pld
 - U305: m68k.pld